jneytchev-at-panw/pcs-migration-management/README.md

 Once you have finished answering the questions, the script will start the migration process.
 The last question asked is "Do you want to migrate Enterprise Settings?
 (Y/N):" an then the script will begin with the settings you have just configured.

-## Overview and Other Information

-This script supports two primary modes of operation, migrate and sync.
-The difference between the migrate and sync mode is as follows: Migrate mode assumes the destination tenant is empty or mostly empty.
-The migrate mode will not do checks/comparisons on nested values of entities.
-For example, if you are migrating compliance standards to an empty or mostly empty tenant.
-Migrate mode will only look at the top level compliance standard to determine if the compliance standard and its requirements and sections need to be brought over.
-In sync mode, the script would look through all of the compliance data and could find and add a single missing compliance section.
-This means that migrate mode is faster and sync mode is much slower but does a more thorough job.
-Sync mode also allows for components to be updated and even deleted.
-Migrate mode will only add components or update default components as that is the only change that can be made to default components on Prisma Cloud.

-This script is divided up into modules that each migrate/sync one component of Prisma Cloud.
-For example, the cloud_migrate module handles the migration of Cloud Accounts.

-Many modules rely on other modules being run first due to dependencies that exist within prisma cloud.
-For example, the Users modules should only be run/migrated after the Roles module.
-Users belong to Roles and if the Roles do not exist on the tenant when the Users are migrated, the Users will all be placed into the default Role and not into the Roles they should be as the roles do not yet exist.

-Prisma Cloud components that can be migrated and synced by this script:

-Cloud Accounts - 	Depends on: None

-Account Groups - 	Depends on: Cloud Accounts

-Resource Lists - 	Depends on: None

-User Roles - 		Depends on: Account Groups, Resources List

-Users - 		Depends on: User Roles

-Trusted IPs - 		Depends on: None

-Saved Searches -	Depends on: Trusted IPs

-Compliance Data -	Depends on: None

-Policies - 		Depends on: Compliance Data, Saved Searches

-Alert Rules - 		Depends on: Account Groups, Resource Lists, Policies

-Anomaly Settings - 	Depends on: Policies

-Enterprise Settings - 	Depends on: None